joshbradfield/readable-timestamp/README.md

 ```

-You can also generate absolute timestamps providing an options.format as the
+You can also generate absolute timestamps providing an options.absolute : true.
-second parameter.
-Accepts 'absolute', 'absolute-full' and 'absolute-short'.
+You can force this to be a short or a long timestamp (displaying or not displaying the year) by setting options.short : true/false.
+if not set, the timestamp will be short unless it is in the previous yeara.
+You can optionally display the hours and minutes by setting option.time : true.

 ```javascript